-During the first half of 2016, we received \$0.9 million pursuant to a grant from the National Institutes of Health, or NIH, that we recorded as a reduction to our research and development expenses.
+During the three months ended March 31, 2018, we received \$0.4 million pursuant to a previously disclosed research grant from the National Institutes of Health (the "NIH") and National Institute on Drug Abuse (the "NIDA") that we recorded as a reduction to our research and development expenses.

-Stock-based Compensation
+Non-cash Stock-based Compensation

-We recognize expense for the fair value of all share-based payments, including grants of employee stock options and other share-based awards, in our Statements of Operations.
-For stock options, we use the Black-Scholes option valuation model and the single-option award approach and straight-line attribution method.
-Using this approach, the compensation cost is amortized on a straight-line basis over the vesting period of each respective stock option, generally four years.
-We estimate forfeitures and adjust this estimate periodically based on the extent to which future actual forfeitures differ, or are expected to differ, from such estimates.
+We recognize non-cash expense for the fair value of all stock options and other share-based awards.
+We use the Black-Scholes option valuation model to calculate the fair value of stock options, using the single-option award approach and straight-line attribution method.
+For options granted to employees and directors, we recognize the resulting fair value as expense on a straight-line basis over the vesting period of each respective stock option, generally four years.
+For options granted to non-employees, we remeasure the fair value expense using Black-Scholes each reporting period.

-We have granted share-based awards that vest upon achievement of certain performance criteria, or Performance Awards.
-The value of these awards is the product of the number of shares of our common stock to be issued under the award multiplied by the fair market value of a share of our common stock on the date of grant.
-These awards include future performance criteria.
-We estimate an implicit service period for achieving these performance criteria.
-Performance Awards vest and common stock is issued on achieving performance criteria.
-We recognize stock-based compensation expense for Performance Awards when we conclude that achieving performance criteria is probable.
-We periodically review and update as appropriate our estimates of the implicit service periods and the likelihood of achieving the performance criteria.
+We have granted share-based awards that vest upon achievement of certain performance criteria, ("Performance Awards").
+We multiply the number of Performance Awards by the fair market value of our common stock on the date of grant to calculate the fair value of each award.
+We estimate an implicit service period for achieving performance criteria for each award.
+We recognize the resulting fair value as expense over the implicit service period when we conclude that achieving the performance criteria is probable.
+We periodically review and update as appropriate our estimates of implicit service periods and conclusions on achieving the performance criteria.
+Performance Awards vest and common stock is issued upon achievement of the performance criteria.